wijo2/DustScripts/README.md

 ctrl J: for every node of the NC, look through all other NCs' nodes and if one is within join distance (in script settings), set this node's position equal to the other's. note: this is a one time thing, if either is moved joining will have to be redone.
 Whenever you join 2 NCs, make sure to disable all the faces that are between them, this is important for maaaany reasons, from lag reduction, to layering correctness, to an active face inbetween looking stupid in 2d.

 Building Collision
 In order for your collision to be a continuous volume, every 2 quads that are next to each other must share 1 side.
-See this example clip of building a random small piece of collision for example: (I ran out of instant replay window so this start with me already having selected preset 1, sorry :p)
+See this example clip of building a random small piece of collision for example: (I ran out of instant replay window so this starts with me already having selected preset 1, sorry :p)
 https://www.youtube.com/watch?v=gLF6Dj6cu3g
 In order for the NC to disable the inside faces they need to be shared between 2 quads, so if you have a "rectangle face" that you're adding your next quad to, be sure that that quad shares a side with one of the 2 quads that make up the rectangle.
 To do this, enable "quad debug" in script settings to be able to see where they are.
 NEVER overlap collision.
 It will use expensive checks, won't even layer correctly after those, and will look really stupid.